alexander-poe/personal-finances-desktop-version/README.md

 TODO for MVP1
 -Transactions feature
-    -see transactions for check
-    -see all Transactions

     -make date more presentable with possible algorithm in either the reducer or server.
 Also there is an option of having a cleaner date input originally.

 -Delete check button

--UI UX design
+-make add input slide in and out
+-when user clicks to add a transaction, the current check box animates to the right and the input animates in to the left and vice versa

 ## DB STRUCTURE
   ```sql